chemerisuk/better-dom/README.md

 ```

 #### Behind the scenes
 All strings are actually stored in css and `:before` pseudoelement is used to display them.
-So the examples above actually create several css rules below:
+So the code above actually create several css rules below:

 ```css
 [data-i18n="hello.0"]:before {content: "Hello!"}